Sweeny's Yankees Notes: Judge Continues Assault On Club Records

 The Yankees record book in the power categories is dominated by lefty sluggers like Babe Ruth and Lou Gehrig, and the switch-hitting Mickey Mantle.
 But Judge, in his first full season, can challenge a lot of Yankee records for right-handed batters.

-Heading into Thursday’s third game of the Bombers’ set of four against the White Sox in Chicago, New York’s 76th game overall, Judge is batting .333 with 27 home runs and 62 RBIs.
+Heading into Thursday’s finale of the Bombers’ four-game set against the White Sox in Chicago, New York’s 77th game overall, Judge is batting .333 with 27 home runs and 62 RBIs.

 MORE: 3 Hits For Andujar, 27th Homer For Judge As Yankees Clobber White Sox